sunschneider/valetbike/README.md

 8. Prepare databases in MySQL
 * `mysql -u root -p`
+* `CREATE DATABASE valetbike_development;`

+9. Run database migrations
 * `service mysql status`
 *  Copy the socket path from the terminal under "UNIX socket"
 * Paste to the socket in the database.yml under the config folder
-* `CREATE DATABASE valetbike_development;`

-9. Run database migrations
 * `rake db:migrate`

 10. Confirm app runs
+* `sudo service mysql start`
 * `rackup`
 * Open http://localhost:9292 (or http://127.0.0.1:9292) in a browser
 * You should Group F's ValetBike welcome page